pszemraj/ai-msgbot/README.md

 <img src="https://i.imgur.com/aPxUkH7.png" width="384" height="256"/>

 `ai-msgbot` is designed to help you build a chatbot that sounds like you (or some dataset/persona you choose) by training a text-generation model to generate conversation in a consistent structure.
-This structure is then leveraged to deploy a chatbot that is a "free-form" model that _consistently_ replies like a human.
+This structure is then leveraged to deploy a chatbot that is a "free-form" model that replies **consistently**like a human.

  There are three primary components to this project: